collector-bank/security-authentication-samples/readme.md

  **https://localhost:45000/signin**
  **https://localhost:45100/signin-oidc**
  **https://localhost:45100/signin**

+Note that the URI has to be URL-encoded and that you might need to provide a base64-encoded nonce as a parameter.

 Additional you can specify sbid, nbid, or tupas as login\_hint.
 If you don't specify any loing\_hint the sbid (Swedish BankID) will be used by default.